Nikolaos-Gkionis/suppliers-design-history/docs/histories/macro-interactions.md

 ## The user problem

 At the very start of the user journey, after 5 to 7 questions the user reaches a point of no return.
-A place where if they continue they cannot ammend the previous confirmed information they have provided for their declaration of transit.
+A place where if they continue they cannot amend the previous confirmed information they have provided for their declaration of transit.

 - The first round of user research found that 6 out of 6 users completely missed the context of the 'Before you continue' text.
 - The second round of users 5 out of 6 users missed the 'Warning text'.